 Key Person Insurance

-If an employee crucial to the function of your business becomes disabled or dies, would day-to-day activity continue as usual or would disorder and uncertainty ensue?
+If an employee is a crucial to the function of your business and becomes disabled or dies, would day-to-day activity continue as usual or would disorder and uncertainty ensue?
 Would you be able to maintain the same level of business expectations and revenue stream?
 How will you cover for the financial loss of the employee or pay for a temporary replacement during his or her recovery?
 Key person insurance could help you answer these questions with confidence.
 It is designed to provide financial stability in a time of stress and anxiety due to the sudden loss of an important employee.

 Who Needs Key Person Cover?